This article will help you identify why the Nicepage Contact Form element cannot submit emails.

 MailChimp

 This option fills MailChimp's list with data captured by the Nicepage Form.
-We recommend that you check this article for more detail on using this service.
+We recommend checking this article for more details on using this service.
 As you can see, you should create an equal MailChimp form.
 This Form should contain the field name attributes as you defined in Nicepage.

 Unfortunately, Nicepageselectst, checkbox, and radio-button form elements do not work with the MailChimp form submit settings.

-If you face any problems with email sending with this option, please Contact Support.
+If you encounter any issues with email sending using this option, please contact our support team at Contact Support.